-1 SECTION 1.
-Section 857 is added to the Business and 2 Professions Code, to read:

-857. (a) Each Every healing arts board specified in subdivision (c) shall add and label as "mandatory" the following fields on an application for initial licensure or renewal for a person applying to that board:

-7 (1) First name, middle name, and last name.

-(2) Last four digits of social security number.

-9 (3) Complete mailing address. (f) shall, in a manner deemed appropriate by the board, collect the following information from persons licensed, certified, registered, or otherwise subject to regulation by that board:

-14 (1) Educational background and training, including, but not limited to, degree, related school name and location, and year of graduation, and, as applicable, the highest professional degree obtained, related professional school name and location, and year of graduation.

-20 (2) Birth date and place of birth.

-22 (3) Sex.
+- 1 SECTION 1.
+Section 857 is added to the Business and 2 Professions Code, to read: - 857. (a) Each Every healing arts board specified in subdivision (c) shall add and label as "mandatory" the following fields on an application for initial licensure or renewal for a person applying to that board: - 7 (1) First name, middle name, and last name. - 8 (2) Last four digits of social security number. - 9 (3) Complete mailing address. (f) shall, in a manner deemed appropriate by the board, collect the following information from persons licensed, certified, registered, or otherwise subject to regulation by that board: - 13 (4) - 14 (1) Educational background and training, including, but not 15 limited to, degree, related school name and location, and year of 16 graduation, and, as applicable, the highest professional degree 17 obtained, related professional school name and location, and year 18 of graduation. - 19 (5) - 20 (2) Birth date and place of birth. - 21 (6) - 22 (3) Sex. - 23 (7)

-- (4) Race and ethnicity.
+- 1 (4) Race and ethnicity.

 - 2 (8)

 - 3 (5) Location of high school.

-- (9) Mailing address of primary practice, if applicable.
+- 4 (9) Mailing address of primary practice, if applicable.

-- 5
+- 5 (10)

 - 6 (6) Number of hours per week spent at primary practice location, 7 if applicable.

-- 8 (11)9
+- 8 (11)

 - (7) Description of primary practice setting, if applicable.

-- 10
+- 10 (12)

-- (8) Primary practice information, including, but not limited to, primary specialty practice, practice location ZIP Code, and county. - (9) Information regarding any additional practice, including, 15 but not limited to, a description of practice setting, practice location 16 ZIP Code, and county. - (b) The department, in consultation with the Healtheare Workforce Development Division and the Health Care Workforce Clearinghouse, shall select a database and shall add the data specified in paragraphs (5) to (13), inclusive, of subdivision (a) to that database. - (e) The following boards are subject to subdivision (a): - (1) The Medical Board of California. - (2) The Board of Registered Nursing: - (d) (1) The department shall collect the specified data in the database pursuant to subdivision (b) and shall submit that data to Health Care Workforce Clearinghouse annually on or before January 1. - (2) The Health Care Workforce Clearinghouse shall prepare a written report containing the findings of this data and shall submit the written report annually to the Legislature no later than March 1, commencing March 1, 2012. - 33 (b) The information collected pursuant to this section shall be 34 used for the purpose of measuring and evaluating the state's health 35 care workforce development needs.
-For this purpose, the 36 department and the boards specified in subdivision (f) shall, as - 37 much as practicable, work with the Office of Statewide Health - 38 Planning and Development to transfer the data collected pursuant - 39 to this section to the Health Care Workforce Clearinghouse.
+- 11 (8) Primary practice information, including, but not limited to, 12 primary specialty practice, practice location ZIP Code, and county.
+13 (13) - (9) Information regarding any additional practice, including, but not limited to, a description of practice setting, practice location ZIP Code, and county. - 17 (b) The department, in consultation with the Healthcare 18 Workforce Development Division and the Health Care Workforce 19 Clearinghouse, shall select a database and shall add the data 20 specified in paragraphs (5) to (13), inclusive, of subdivision (a) to 21 that database. - 22 (c) The following boards are subject to subdivision (a): - 23 (1) The Medical Board of California. - (2) The Board of Registered Nursing. - (d) (1) The department shall collect the specified data in the database pursuant to subdivision (b) and shall submit that data to Health Care Workforce Clearinghouse annually on or before January 1. - (2) The Health Care Workforce Clearinghouse shall prepare a written report containing the findings of this data and shall submit the written report annually to the Legislature no later than March 1, commencing March 1, 2012. - 33 (b) The information collected pursuant to this section shall be 34 used for the purpose of measuring and evaluating the state's health 35 care workforce development needs.
+For this purpose, the 36 department and the boards specified in subdivision (f) shall, as 37 much as practicable, work with the Office of Statewide Health 38 Planning and Development to transfer the data collected pursuant 39 to this section to the Health Care Workforce Clearinghouse.